Loving Leftovers: Thanksgiving Turkey

 - 2 tablespoons milk

-- Place flour, salt, and butter in the bowl of food processor.
+- Place flour, salt, and butter in the bowl of a food processor.
 Cut in butter using on/off pulses.
 The mixture will resemble coarse crumbs.

 - Add sour cream and pulse until blended.